-Just like how HTML sitemaps help users explore better, XML sitemaps do the same but for search engine bots.
-It’s for bots to crawl and understand the contents better and help rank well in SERPs.
-Here are a few reasons why you must add an XML sitemap to your Ecommerce website:
+Just like how HTML sitemaps help users explore better, XML sitemaps do the same for search engine bots.
+It’s for bots to crawl and understand the content better and help rank well in SERPs.
+Here are a few reasons why you must add an XML sitemap to your E-commerce website:

 Creating a site map may sound very confusing and challenging, but in reality, it’s not difficult.
 You can do it manually or use different tools to make your job easier.

 You can create an HTML sitemap manually so that you can select and organize your pages for the users.

 Here are some steps that can help you create an HTML sitemap: